 Nizoral may also reduce hair loss by reducing follicle inflammation caused by the pityriasis fungus on the scalp .
 So if your hair loss is related to a fungal condition like pityriasis amiantacea or seborrheic dermatitis, Nizoral shampoo may help.

 That said, it’s important to note that these studies are relatively small.
 The results may not be applicable to all or even most Nizoral users.
 The topical formulation used in the studies may also differ from Nizoral (although they have the same ketoconazole content).

 First, make sure you have the right product.
-Nizoral produces lots of different hair products — to treat hair loss, you need a product that contains ketoconazole.
+Nizoral produces lots of different hair products.
+Some Nizoral products for treating hair loss will need to contain ketoconazole.
 Check the ingredients list before you buy.

 Research shows that overuse of Nizoral (in terms of quantity or frequency) won’t necessarily produce better results .
 Some users report that using Nizoral too often leaves their hair dry and brittle.

 Instead, concentrate on dosage.
 For best results, use a Nizoral shampoo containing at least 2% ketoconazole.